yiranzhou/-LSRE--Yiran-Zhou-/Completions/Articles.md

 ####• What is the order of magnitude of the number of requirements we are discussing?

-According to the B.Renell, The order of magnitude of the number of requirements are 1000.
+According to the B.Renell,  They defines orders of magnitude in RE based on the size of the set of requirements that are managed by an organisation that develops software-intensive systems.
+The 1000 order of magnitude of the number of requirements are large scale.
 The 100 order of magnitude is medium scale requirements and the 10000 order of magnitude is very large scale reuiqrements engineering[1].

 ####• Read up on and summarise [Strategic] Release Planning